High School Choice

 HSMSChoicehelp@lbschools.net

-Parent University High School Choice Webinar
+High School Assignment Process Webinar

 Additional Resources

-- ENROLLMENT for New / Returning Students to LBUSD:
+- Enrollment for New / Returning Students to LBUSD:

-- Pathway Programs: English / Spanish
+- 2026-27 Pathway Programs: English / Spanish

 - STEM Index: